-All shares issued pursuant to the Agreement will be subject to a hold period of four months and one day following issuance.
+All shares issued pursuant to the Agreement are subject to a hold period of four months and one day following issuance.

-4) Magdalena Project, Oaxaca, Mexico
+3) Magdalena Project, Oaxaca, Mexico

-On June 1, 2018, the Company entered into an option agreement to acquire a 100% interest in the Magdalena Project, located in the state of Oaxaca, Mexico.
+On June 1, 2018, and as amended on August 10, 2020, the Company entered into an option agreement to acquire a 100% interest in the Magdalena Project, located in the state of Oaxaca, Mexico.